 When running Calliope in the command line, logging of model pre-processing and solving occurs automatically.
-Interactively, for example in a Jupyter notebook, you can enable verbose logging by setting the log level using calliope. set\log\level(level) immediately after importing the Calliope package.
-Possible levels are (from least to most verbose):
+Interactively, for example in a Jupyter notebook, you can enable verbose logging by setting the log level using calliope.set_log_verbosity(level) immediately after importing the Calliope package.
+By default, calliope.set_log_verbosity() also sets the log level for the backend model to DEBUG, which turns on output of solver output.
+This can be disabled by calliope.set_log_verbosity(level, include_solver_output=False).
+Possible log levels are (from least to most verbose):

+- 1. CRITICAL: only show critical errors.

-- 1. ERROR: only print errors. - 2.
-WARNING: print errors and warnings (default level). - 3.
-INFO: print errors, warnings, and Calliope messages.
-This prints a message at each stage of pre-processing, sending the model to the solver, and post-processing, including timestamps. - 4.
-SOLVER: INFO logging, with added print-out of the solver status as it converges on a solution. - 5.
+- 2. ERROR: only show errors.

+- 3. WARNING: show errors and warnings (default level).

+- 4. INFO: show errors, warnings, and informative messages.
+Calliope uses the INFO level to show a message at each stage of pre-processing, sending the model to the solver, and post-processing, including timestamps. - 5.
 DEBUG: SOLVER logging, with heavily verbose logging of a number of function outputs.
 Only for use when troubleshooting failing runs or developing new functionality in Calliope.